pont-us/compare_csv/README.md

 Copyright 2018 Pontus Lurcock
 pont@talvi.net

-Released under the MIT License.
+Released under the GNU GPL v3; see the file COPYING for details.